Spiral Dynamics

 Spiral Dynamics is a model of human development that posits a discrete and linear series of "stages of development" that individuals, organizations, and societies progress through, within dynamic and non-linear processes.
 It lacks mainstream academic validity or support, although it has been applied in management consulting and some academic literature.

 It was initially developed by psychologist Don Edward Beck and communications lecturer Christopher Cowan based on memetic theory and the emergent cyclical theory of Clare W. Graves.
-A later collaboration between Beck and American philosopher and writer Ken Wilber produced Spiral Dynamics Integral (SDi).
+A later collaboration between Beck and American writer Ken Wilber produced Spiral Dynamics Integral (SDi).
 Several variations of Spiral Dynamics presently exist, with some drawing upon Wilber's integral theory.

 History

 In the late 1960s and early 1970s, Union College psychology professor Clare W. Graves published a series of articles which described what he referred to as an "emergent cyclical theory" of developmental psychology and human development.

 Spiral Dynamics emerged as a result of a collaboration between University of North Texas (UNT) professor Don Beck, communications lecturer Christopher Cowan, and Graves.
 Beck and Graves first met in person in 1975, and was joined by Cowan shortly after in developing Graves's emergent cyclical theory, working closely with Graves until his death in 1986.
 In 1979, Beck and Cowan founded the consulting company National Values Center, Inc. (NVC).
 By 1981, both Beck and Cowan had resigned from UNT to work with Graves.
 During the 1980s and 1990s, Beck made over 60 trips to South Africa applying Graves's emergent cyclical theory in various projects.
 This experience, along with others Beck and Cowan had applying the theory in North America, motivated the development of Spiral Dynamics.

 Beck and Cowan first published their original extension of Graves's theory in the 1996 book Spiral Dynamics: Mastering Values, Leadership, and Change (Exploring the New Science of Memetics).
 At around the same time, new-age author Ken Wilber published Sex, Ecology, Spirituality (1995), which expounded and drew heavily upon Graves's work.
 Beck and Cowan introduced a color-coding for the eight value systems identified by Graves, and predicted a ninth value system.
 Additionally, Beck and Cowan integrated ideas from the field of memetics, identifying memetic attractors for each of Graves's levels.
 These attractors, which they called "^{V}Memes", are said to bind memes into cohesive packages which structure the worldviews of both individuals and societies.